mrose10/Kaggle/README.md

 **Hello, Data Science World!**
 <br/>
-My goal with this set is to become familiar with Forest Classifiers and compare methods.
+My goal with this set is to compare different models for Decision Tree and Random Forests.